curry-scott/Tic-Tac-Toe/pseudo.md

     reset button

 what is needed when initilizing to the board
-- game state- changes after each turn
+- gameState- changes after each turn
-- board state- changes after each turn
+- boardState- changes after each turn
-- current player- changes after each turn
+- currentPlayer- changes after each turn
-- Player notification - text on board of whos turn it is. switch back and forth X to O and O to X
+- playerNotification - text on board of whos turn it is. switch back and forth X to O and O to X
-- reset button- always placed at same location.
+- resetButton- always placed at same location.
 Can reset at anytime during the game